How to Weld Aluminum with a Stick Welder: Settings and Techniques

 One way to solve this is to buy only the rods you need and open the package right before welding.
 One-pound packages contain sixteen 1/8″ (3.2 mm) rods or twenty-six 3/32″ (2.4 mm) rods.
 You can store the remaining rods in plastic vacuum bags.

-Another way is using welding rod ovens to store the rods until you use them.
+Another way is using rod ovens to store the rods until you use them.
 With these ovens, you can bake exposed rods to remove the absorbed moisture.
 However, the temperature and time values are strict, or the flux will go bad from overheating.

 Aluminum rods need a power supply with high open-circuit voltage (OCV) for easier arc ignition and maintenance.
 OCV is the voltage between the electrode and the workpiece before you start the arc.

-If your welding machine can start and burn 7018s, it will burn aluminum rods too.
+If your welding machine can burn 7018s, it will burn aluminum rods too.
 If the OCV is too low, for instance, lower than 60-65V, the arc won’t be stable or won’t start at all.

 If you are good with 7018 rods, making porosity-free starts, and keeping a tight arc without sticking the rod from start to end, with some practice you can weld with aluminum rods.